cncf/clomonitor/docs/checks.md

 This check passes if:

-- A CLA check is found in the last closed PR on Github.
+- A CLA check is found in the latest merged PR on Github.
 Regexps used:

 ```sh
 "(?i)cncf-cla"